 Every metric green.
 Every resource consumed.
-So gradually, so profitably that their absence became normal.
-A question mark where the raw material used to be.
+So gradually, so profitably, that the taking became normal.
+Dominance dressed as routine.

 The machine doesn't mourn.
 It pivots.
 New resource.
 New product.
 The sea.
 Triple returns.
 The system doesn't grieve.
 It iterates.

 Then, for one moment, something flickers.
-A thought about what lives in the water.
+A thought about what lives in the water, now that the trees are already gone.
 And the machine says the saddest two words in the series.

 Sadness without consequence is just a sigh before the next spreadsheet opens.
 The system feels something and proceeds anyway.
 Awareness and inaction in the same breath.
 Real feeling.
 Zero change.

-We know this.
+We know this one.
 We say "poor planet" and book the flight.
-We say "poor animals" and place the order.
+We say "poor animals" and order the leather jacket anyway.
 We feel exactly enough to name the harm and not enough to stop it.
 The machine didn't learn this from its code.
 It learned it from us.

-We have that pause.
+Humans have it too.
 We've always had it.
-We just don't use it often enough.
+We just don't act on it often enough.

 Holy Chip.